indra4837/yolov4_trt_ros/README.md

 $ sudo ./jetson_clock	# Maximise CPU/GPU performance
 ```

+* These commands are found/referred in this [forum post](https://forums.developer.nvidia.com/t/nvpmodel-and-jetson-clocks/58659/2)
 * Please ensure the jetson device is cooled appropriately to prevent overheating

 ### Parameters